bisgardo/concordium-docker/README.md

 Stopping the node during the initial out-of-band catchup is not recommended as it might lead to internal data corruption.

+### Metrics

+The node exposes a few metrics as a [Prometheus](https://prometheus.io/) scrape endpoint on port `9090`.
+If profile `prometheus` is enabled, a Prometheus [instance](https://hub.docker.com/r/prom/prometheus) that is configured to scrape itself and the node (see [prometheus.yml](./prometheus.yml) for the configuration) is started as well.
+The web UI of that service is exposed to the host on port `9009`.

 ## Usage